xfey/ContextOS/README.md

 **Tip**: Choose "faster" over "larger" models.
 Lower latency significantly improves user experience.

 After setup, the system will automatically verify your API key.
 If network issues cause failures, try again.

+### Build ContextOS

+For developers, you can just run `bash build.sh` to build this project on your own.
+Try it!

 ## Architecture